swxben/swxben.Windows.Forms/README.md

     var search = new StringListSearchDialog("Select a language", new[] { "C#", "C++", "Ruby", "Scala", "Javascript", "Java"});
     search.ShowDialog();
     // search.SelectedItem is the selected string

+`StringListSearchDialog` has a `FixWidth()` method which increases the width the dialog based on the width of the items in the list.

 ### TextPromptDialog